-In the speech to text software industry, the main solutions being used to track and report video and audio content are digital dictation and transcription.
+In the speech to text software industry, the main solutions being used to track and report video and audio content are digital dictation and digital transcription.
 While they might seem similar, professionals should be aware of the key differences between them to ensure that they’re using a solution that best fits their business model and individual needs.

-The Key Differences Between Dictation and Transcription
+The Key Differences Between Dictation and Digital Transcription

-Both digital dictation and transcription allow for detailed note-keeping and information tracking, but are different depending on the situation.
+Both digital dictation and digital transcription allow for detailed note-keeping and information tracking, but are different depending on the situation.
 Here are some of the key differences:

-Digital dictation software often involves using a special device called a dictaphone, which is used for recording audio like lectures or notes.
+Digital dictation software often involves using a special device called a Dictaphone, which is used for recording audio like lectures or notes.
 Similar to a voice recorder, digital dictation systems are handheld microphone devices that are ideal for recording short snippets of information.
 Once the voice note is recorded, users can play back their recordings, organize them and review the audio that the software captured.

 Transcription solutions like those developed by Verbit use a combination of automatic transcription and human editing to provide detailed transcripts from recorded video or audio files.
 Recordings can be processed through an AI system which then automatically generates a transcript of what’s being said in a video.
 Next, a professional transcriber accesses the file and listens to the audio, making grammar, spelling and punctuation corrections to the transcript for better accuracy levels.